chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/logging.md

 	static Task Main(string[] args) {
 		// Create the host:
 		IHost host = Host.CreateDefaultBuilder(args)
-			// By default, these logging providers are added: Console, Debug, EventSource, EventLog (Windows only) .ConfigureLogging(logging => {
+			// By default, these logging providers are added by CreateDefaultBuilder: Console, Debug, EventSource, EventLog (Windows only)
+			.ConfigureLogging(logging => {
 				logging.ClearProviders(); // Clear the default logging providers. logging.SetMinimumLevel(LogLevel.Warning); // Set the minimum log level if not found in configuration.